hibernator11/nls-jena-tdb/README.md

 - JenaTDBQueryLanguage: this class analyses the languages included in the dataset
 - JenaTDBQueryTitle: this class analyses how the resources bf:Title are modelled
 - JenaTDBQueryWork: this class analyses the resources typed as bf:Work
+- JenaTDBQueryRelations: this class inspects how the resources typed as bf:Work are related with other resources such as bf:Work and bf:Hub

 ## Example of code
 All the classes provided in the project are based on the same structure.
 First, we open the Jena TDB dataset, then we create a transaction for reading, we define the SPARQL query and retrieve the results.
 Finally, we close the transaction and the dataset to release the resources.